Twickenham stadium has been the home of English rugby since 1907 when it was purchased by the Rugby football association.

 England play their first home game of the 2015 6 Nations campaign at Twickenham, in the second round against Italy on the 14 March at 14.30.
 England will be looking to retain the Calcutta Cup from Scotland after beating the Scots 20-0 at Murrayfield Stadium last year.
 England have held the Calcutta Cup since 2009.

-England have three home fixtures at Twickenham in the 6 Nations in 2015 against Italy, Scotland and Wales.
+England have three home fixtures at Twickenham in the 6 Nations in 2015 against Italy, Scotland and France.
 Check the forecast for each of England's home matches at Twickenham Stadium.

 Back to the RBS 6 Nations Rugby home page.

 6 February - 21 March - Will England take the RBS 6 Nations title in 2015?
 Check the weather forecast for each of their games at Twickenham.